bentiss/linux/Documentation/input/event-codes.rst

 A few EV_REL codes have special meanings:

-* REL_WHEEL, REL_HWHEEL:
+* REL_WHEEL:

-  - These codes are used for vertical and horizontal scroll wheels, respectively.
+  - These codes are used for vertical scroll wheels.

+  - REL_WHEEL is for normal wheel operational mode, e. g. low-resolution (line-based) scroll.

+  - REL_HIRES_WHEEL should be used when the wheel has two resolutions and it is in high-resolution mode, e. g. the same angular movement that would produce a single REL_WHEEL will produce multiple REL_HIRES_WHEEL events.

+* REL_HWHEEL:

+  - This code is used for horizontal scroll wheels.

 EV_ABS
 ------